helpLost/rda/README.md

 # **Rising Dawns: Adventure**
-**Rising Dawns: Adventure is an HTML5 and Javascript based civilization/empire building game.
+**Rising Dawns: Adventure is an HTML5 and Javascript based, mostly textual civilization/empire building game.
 Created for fun, enjoy!**

 The game itself was/is created by a small dev team based in the US.
 Inspiration was taken from CivClicker and Age of Empires originally.